a-mabe/openrefine-walkthrough/README.md

 **Q4:** *What other countries did you edit using the text facet?*

-Canada, Curacao, Scotland, Russia, England
+Canada, Curacao, Scotland, Russia, England, Satellite locations:
-Satelite locations:

 **Q5:** *How many different country names are now listed?*